francescomalatesta/laravel-circuit-breaker/README.md

 ```

 - **attempts_threshold**: use it to specify how many attempts you have to make before declaring a service "failed" - default: 3;
-- **attempts_ttl**: use to specify the time (in milliseconds) window in which the attempts are made before declaring a service "failed" - default: 5000;
+- **attempts_ttl**: use to specify the time (in minutes) window in which the attempts are made before declaring a service "failed" - default: 1;
-- **failure_ttl**: once a service is marked as "failed", it will remain in this status for this number of milliseconds - default: 30000;
+- **failure_ttl**: once a service is marked as "failed", it will remain in this status for this number of minutes - default: 5;

-For a better understanding: by default, 3 failed attempts in 5 seconds will result in a "failed" service for 30 seconds.
+For a better understanding: by default, 3 failed attempts in 1 minute will result in a "failed" service for 5 minutes.

 ### Service Map